International Journal of Keratoconus and Ectatic Corneal Diseases

 Published Version

-Published Version (PV) is defined here as the final typeset and edited version of the journal article that has been made available by JAYPEE JOURNALS on the respective journal website by formally and exclusively putting the article either in ‘online first’ or releasing it as a part of the complete issue of that journal.
+Published Version (PV) is defined as the final version of the article that has been made available by the Publisher on the respective journal website by formally and exclusively putting the article either in ‘online first’ or releasing it as a part of the complete issue of that journal.
+This is the final, definitive, citable version of your paper, which has been copyedited, typeset, has metadata applied, and has been allocated a DOI.

-The PV as it appears in the journal following copyediting and proof correction may not be deposited by authors in institutional repositories or posted to third party websites and made publicly available unless the article is published on an Open Access model licence (CC-BY-NC 4.0) that allows for such posting.
-Authors may share their PV with private groups within their institution or through private groups on non-commercial repositories that are signatories to the STM Voluntary principles for article sharing on Scholarly Collaboration Networks (SCN).
-The PV may not be uploaded or shared on commercial websites or repositories unless the website or repository has signed an agreement with JAYPEE JOURNALS permitting such uploading or sharing.
+Authors may share the PV with private groups within their institution or through private groups on non-commercial repositories that are signatories to the STM Voluntary principles for article sharing on Scholarly Collaboration Networks (SCN).
+The PV may not be uploaded or shared on commercial websites or repositories unless the website or repository has signed an agreement with the publisher permitting such uploading or sharing.

 Publication Ethics and Malpractice Statement

-This Publication Ethics and Malpractice Statement is based on the Code of Conduct and Best Practice Guidelines for Journal Editors as per Committee on Publication Ethics, 2011, ICMJE & WAME.
-Please visit Policy page for greater details.
+This Publication Ethics and Malpractice Statement is based on the Code of Conduct and Best Practice Guidelines for Journal Editors as per Committee on Publication Ethics, ICMJE & WAME.
+Please visit Policy page for more details.

 Advertisement Policy

-1. Jaypee Journals carry advertisements both digitally and in print.
-All these commercially sponsored advertisements are independent from editorial decisions.
+1. Journals carry advertisements both digitally and in print.
+All these commercially sponsored advertisements are independent of editorial decisions.

-2. Jaypee Journals do not endorse any product or service marked as an advertisement or promoted by a sponsor in any of our publications.
+2. Journal and the Publisher do not endorse any product or service marked as an advertisement or promoted by a sponsor in any of our publications.
 Editorial content is not compromised by commercial or financial interests, or by any specific arrangements with advertising clients or sponsors.

-3. Jaypee Journals reserves the right to decline any type of advertising that is damaging to the brand or is inappropriate to the content or deceptive or misleading.
-It should be verifiable.
-Advertisements should not claim extravagantly.
+3. Journal and the Publisher reserves the right to decline any type of advertising that is damaging to the brand or is inappropriate to the content or deceptive or misleading.
+The content in the advertisements should be verifiable.

-4. Advertisements will not be accepted if they appear to be indecent or offensive in either text or artwork, or if they relate to content of a personal, racial, ethnic, sexual orientation, or religious nature.
+4. Advertisements will not be accepted if they appear to be indecent or offensive in either text or artwork, or if they are discriminatory in terms of personal, racial, ethnic, sexual orientation, or religious nature.

-5. Jaypee Journals will not accept advertising for products or services known to be harmful to health (e.g. tobacco and alcohol products).
+5. Journal and the Publisher will not accept advertising for products or services known to be harmful to health (e.g., tobacco and alcohol products).

-6. Even if the advertisement has been implemented online, it will be withdrawn from the journal site at any time if the Jaypee Journals feel it's inappropriate.
+6. Even if the advertisement has been implemented online, it will be withdrawn from the journal site at any time if the Journal and the Publisher feel it is inappropriate.

-7. The product advertorial will not allow any treatment-specific or drug-specific campaign to be targeted to a specific article(s) or on any page where content relates to the product(s) is being advertised.
+7. The product advertorial will not allow any treatment-specific or drug-specific campaign to be targeted to a specific article(s) on any page where content related to the product(s) is being advertised.

-8. Advertisers should make available to Jaypee Journals the marketing authorization and summary of product characteristics when submitting their advertisement.
+8. Advertisers should make available to the Publisher, the marketing authorization and summary of product characteristics when submitting their advertisement.
 In the case of drug advertisements, the full generic name of each active ingredient should be clearly stated.

 9. Editorial decisions will not be influenced by current or potential sponsors and advertisers and will not be influenced by marketing decisions.

-10. Information about complaints concerning advertisements will be included in the Advertisements page.
+10. Information about complaints concerning advertisements will be included in the Advertisements page in Print copies only.

 Read More...